NickKostiv/Transporters/README.md

 ## 📱 Custom Hook - `useMobileView`

-The `useMobileView` hook helps determine whether the current viewport is considered a mobile view based on the provided `maxWidth`.
+The useMobileView hook helps determine whether the current viewport is considered a mobile view based on the provided maxWidth.
 Here's how you can use it:

 import { useState, useEffect } from "react";